-09-10-1935 Mary Oliver – Born in Maple Heights, Ohio.
-She is an American poet who has won the National Book Award and the Pulitzer Prize.
+09-10-1935 – 01-17-2019 Mary Oliver – Born in Maple Heights, Ohio.
+She was an American poet who has won the National Book Award and the Pulitzer Prize.
 The New York Times described her as “far and away, America’s best-selling poet.”
 In the late 1950s, she met photographer Molly Malone Cook, who would become her partner for over forty years.
 Cook was Oliver’s literary agent.
 They made their home in Provincetown, Massachusetts, where they lived until Cook’s death in 2005.
 Mary Oliver continued living there for some time until she relocated to Florida.
 Greatly valuing her personal privacy, Oliver has given very few interviews, saying she prefers for her writing to speak for itself.
 Mary Oliver’s poetry is known for her clear and poignant observances of the natural world.
 She was influenced by both Whitman and Thoreau.

 09-10-1886 – 09-27-1961 Hilda “H.D.”
 Doolittle – Born in Bethlehem, Pennsylvania and moved to London in 1911.
 She was an American poet, novelist, and memoirist, known for her association with the early 20th century avant-garde Imagist group of poets such as Ezra Pound and Richard Aldington.
 She published under the pen name H.D.
 She became a friend of Sigmund Freud during the 1930s and became his patient in order to understand and express her bisexuality.
 H.D. married once and had a number of relationships with both men and women.
 Close to the end of WWI, H.D. met the English novelist Bryher (Annie Wllerman).
 They lived together until 1946, and although they had other lovers, Bryher remained her lover for the rest of H.D.’s life.
 H.D. was unapologetic about her sexuality and became an icon for both LGBT rights and the feminist movements when her poems, plays, letters and essays were rediscovered during the 1970s and 1980s.